ikeda042/PhenoPixel5.0/README.md

 5. When all processes are finished, detected cell contours will appear on the PH image with frames extracted from the input ND2 file.
 This is where you can check if the contour detection was successful.
 If not, you can adjust the parameters and press the `RE-EXTRACT CELLS` button.
 If everything looks fine, press the `GO TO DATABASE` button to proceed to the next step, which is labeling each cell.
    ![](docs_images/8.png)

 6. After moving on to the section below the cell extraction section, you can access the database with the same prefix as the input ND2 file.
 The automatically generated database contains all the cell information and is renamed with the postfix `-uploaded` as a tag.
+The `Mark as Complete` button is disabled at this point because all the extracted cells are labeled with `N/A`
    ![](docs_images/9.png)

 7. When you press the `ACCESS DATABASE` button, you will see the cell labeling section as shown below.